XGBoost4J-Spark Tutorial

 Batch Prediction

-When we get a model, either XGBoostClassificationModel or XGBoostRegressionModel, it takes a DataFrame, read the column containing feature vectors, predict for each feature vector, and output a new DataFrame with the following columns by default:
+When we get a model, either XGBoostClassificationModel, XGBoostRegressionModel or XGBoostRankerModel, it takes a DataFrame, read the column containing feature vectors, predict for each feature vector, and output a new DataFrame with the following columns by default:

 • XGBoostClassificationModel will output margins (rawPredictionCol), probabilities(probabilityCol) and the eventual prediction labels (predictionCol) for each possible label.